 Professor Luongo teaches Medieval European history as well as topics in pre-modern religion and Medieval and Renaissance Italy.
-He is a historian of religion, with a special interest in mysticism and female sanctity in the later Middle Ages.
+He is a historian of religion with a special interest in mysticism and female sanctity in the later Middle Ages.
 He served for ten years as Associate Dean in Newcomb-Tulane College and Director of the Tulane Honors Program, and is a past holder of the Eva-Lou Joffrion Edwards Professorship.

 “Catherine of Siena, Auctor,” in Women Intellectuals and Leaders of the Medieval World.
 Edited by Kathryn Kerby-Fulton and John Van Engen.
 Boydell and Brewer, forthcoming 2020.